leonardo-couto/lambda-ec2-timer-switch/README.md

   If a welcome page appears, choose Get Started Now.
 If the Lambda: Function list page appears, choose Create a Lambda function.

-  Choose Skip at the bottom the Select blueprint pane.
+  Choose Skip at the bottom of the Select blueprint pane.

   Choose a name (e.g. ec2-starter) and a description.